Hair loss is a common occurrence in both men and women.

 They can also help prevent three major causes of hair loss: the hair cells die faster than they can regenerate, the hormones that keep the hair growing are too weak, or the hair cells are injured by a buildup of sebum and other hair follicle clogging substances.

 Research has shown that the key to prevention and treatment for hair loss is an amino acid called cysteine, and more specifically, its derivative, copper peptide GHK-Cu.

 GHK-Cu is a supplement with a lot of diverse applications, but it is probably best known for its ability to stimulate hair growth.

 It is effective in treating hair loss by promoting the growth and thickening of hair by increasing the blood flow to the hair follicle.

-Carbon 60 (C60) is an additional ingredient that has unique ability to bond with keratin and form a protective barrier around the hair shaft.
+Carbon 60 (C60) is an additional ingredient that has a unique ability to bond with keratin and form a protective barrier around the hair shaft.

 It has anti-inflammatory properties and allows for proper oxygenation of the hair follicles, resulting in thicker hair.

 C60 also acts as an antihistamine and calms down the immune system, making it less likely to attack hair follicles.